stoically/temporary-containers/docs/isolation/per-domain.md

 Will use the `Global Isolation` configuration for the respective `Mouse Click`.

 #### Always
-Every clicked Link in the active Tab will reopen in new Temporary Containers.
+Every clicked link in the active tab will reopen in new Temporary Containers.

-#### If the clicked Link Domain does not exactly match the active Tabs Domain - Subdomains also get isolated
+#### If the clicked link domain does not exactly match the active tabs domain - Subdomains also get isolated
-Will reopen clicked Links in new Temporary Containers if the clicked Link is a URL whose Domain does not exactly match the active Tabs Domain.
+Will reopen clicked links in new Temporary Containers if the clicked link is a URL whose domain does not exactly match the active tabs domain.
 Subdomains do not match exactly and hence get also isolated.

-#### If the clicked Link Domain does not match the active Tabs Domain - Subdomains won't get isolated
+#### If the clicked link Domain does not match the active tabs domain - Subdomains won't get isolated
-Will reopen clicked Links in new Temporary Containers if the clicked Link is a URL whose Domain does not match the active Tabs Domain.
+Will reopen clicked links in new Temporary Containers if the clicked link is a URL whose domain does not match the active tabs domain.
 All Subdomains also match and hence won't get isolated.

 #### Never
 No isolation applies.